robotology-legacy/wysiwyd/main/src/modules/interactionEngine/interactionEngine.md

 The involved parameters are in the section [ALLOSTATIC]

 The parameter "drives" is a list of drive names.
 You can add those you want here.
 Drives which require modules that can't be loaded should not be a problem, they are just nor taken into account.
 At the current time (end of first week at VVV2015), only the "tagging" drive (for proactive tagging) plays a role (triggering behavior through the ProactiveTagging module, using rpc commands).
 However it is in principle feasible to add more, see below (and the # Warning notes at the end, unfortunately).
+There is also a test drive in the config file which has been use to test the priority settings (see how to configure drive priorities below).
+Currently it has a priority set to 0 so it is never active.

 Each drive "name" (to be replaced by the actual drive name) has to define three parameters: name-homeostasisMin, name-homeostasisMax and name-decay, corresponding to the comfort zone (CZ) lower bound, the CZ upper bound, and the decay rate (linear decay), respectively.